Industrial action information for staff

 Health, safety and wellbeing

-- How are you supporting staff during the industrial action?
+- How do you support staff during the industrial action?

-Your Head of Department, or their nominated deputy, should be in touch with information on the strike action, and support for you.
+During industrial action, your Head of School/Department, or their nominated deputy, should be in touch with information on action, and support for you.
 Please speak to them, or your immediate line manager, if you have any questions or concerns.
-You can also email industrial.action@sheffield.ac.uk.
+You can also email industrial.action@sheffield.ac.uk

 - Do we require a departmental health and safety representative and a trained first aider during strike action?